MicahParks/jwkset/README.md

   parameters that are integers and have extra or missing leading padding.
 See the release notes of [`v0.5.15`](https://github.com/MicahParks/jwkset/releases/tag/v0.5.15) for details.
 * `Base64url Encoding` requires that all trailing `=` characters be removed.
-This project automatically strips any trailing `=` characters in an attempt to be compliant with improper implementations of JWK.
+This project automatically strips any trailing `=` characters in an attempt to be compatible with improper implementations of JWK.
 * This project does not currently support JWK Set encryption using JWE.
 This would involve implementing the relevant JWE specifications.
 It may be implemented in the future if there is interest.
 Open a GitHub issue to express interest.